Women and children forced to sleep on the streets due to domestic violence

 The 24 Hour National Domestic Violence Helpline on 0808 2000 247 (run in partnership with Refuge) and Women’s Aid’s range of online services, which include the Survivors’ Forum, help hundreds of thousands of women and children every year.

-The Ministry of Housing, Communities and Local Government has been approached for a comment.
+A Ministry of Housing, Communities and Local Government spokesperson said: “Domestic abuse destroys lives and has no place in our society.

+“We have invested more than £55 million helping more than 47,000 survivors with a safe place to rebuild their lives since 2014 and have consulted on changing the law so councils are required to provide support and somewhere safe to stay."